keesiemeijer/related-posts-by-taxonomy/readme.txt

 		* Recommended for related posts below the fold.
 	* Meta query
 		* Allows you to query related posts with post meta
-		* Add the meta query in the shortcode or with a filter
+		* Add meta arguments in the shortcode
+		* Use a filter to query by meta for the widget or complex meta queries.
-	* Prepare introducing the related posts (Gutenberg) editor block feature
+	* Preparing the plugin for the (Gutenberg) editor block feature

 = 2.5.1 =
 * Enhancement